-Climate change and COWS!!Watch
+Climate change and COWS!!Watch this thread

 In many countries throughout the world, inequality is still a huge problem.
 Due to political corruption, where certain people of higher power are driven by greed, a lot of the money given to progress mitigation vanish into thin air.
 Many of these officials are linked to oil and fast food companies, and through propaganda, the true causes of climate change are hidden.
 In fact more than half of America’s congress deny climate change even exists, of which many have strong links to the fossil fuel industry.
 I suppose this is not surprising when you realise Donald Trump believed climate change to be a hoax created by the Chinese.
 At the end of the day, it is just cheap and dirty politics and it will be the indigenous people of the world and those who live in poverty that will pay for it.